 Pension Income Amount

-If you collect from a public pension plan such as the Canadian Pension Plan (or any private company pension plan: see above), you can claim an amount up to $2000 in credit for this Pension Income Amount, if you have any eligible sources of pension income.
+If you collect from a public pension plan such as the Canadian Pension Plan (or any private company pension plan: see above), you can claim a credit for this Pension Income Amount, if you have any eligible sources of pension income.
 Other eligible sources of income are various.
 These include

 You can shift money between partners or spouses in order to maximize the credit you receive.
 You can transfer income from one spouse to another, based on who earns a higher amount.
 Transfer the amount to the spouse with the lowest income (and thus the lower tax rate) to decrease the overall tax you will pay.
 The CRA allows you to switch up to 50% of your pension income from one spouse to another in order to optimize the tax credit you receive.